krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 ![ Bedrock Agent ](./images/bedrock_agent.gif)

+Amazon Bedrock Agents utilize multiple specialized models to handle different aspects of a task.
+These models work together to interpret user input, retrieve relevant information, and perform actions.

 - The LLM is given discretion on which tools to use for what purpose
 - The agent has a memory, an ability to plan how to answer a request, and tools it can use in the process.
 - “memory” is just the chat history and external data stores